Yeti Airlines ATR 72-500 plane crash

 The ATR 72 operated by Yeti Airlines took off from Kathmandu, Nepal, for a passenger flight to Pokhara, Nepal.
 68 passengers and 4 crewmembers were onboard.
 The plane was on final approach to Pokhara's International Airport's when the aircraft stalled.
 The ATR72 crashed 1,1 NM (2 km) ahead of the runway threshold.
 All the 72 people onboard were killed.

 The weather conditions were excellent, with a clear sky, low wind, and very good visibility.
 While on final approach, the twin-engine ATR72 entered a pitch up attitude then the aircraft stalled.
 This resulted in a left roll up to approximatively 90°.
 The aircraft altitude was too low recover a stall.
 The plane crashed in the gorges of the Seti river, between the old airport and the new airport and burst into flames.
 The airplane was totally destroyed.
 Both flight data and cockpit voice recorders were recovered two days after the accident.
 The Flight Data Recorder analysis indicates that both propellers went into the feather position, thus leading to a total loss of traction resulting in the loss of speed.
-Investigators are now focusing on why the two propellers feathered.

 Your browser doesn't support HTML5 video.